Speaking and Training

 Schools and districts have a variety of funds available to pay for professional learning.
 When we talk, I can help you think through your available options.
 My proposal will include a funding narrative tailored to meet the needs of your funding source.

-When you’re ready, reach out to me by completing the contact form below.
+When you’re ready, reach out to me by completing the Speaking Request Form.
 We will schedule a 30 minute introductory meeting where you can tell me more about your local context and specific needs.
 Following that call, I will prepare a detailed proposal for you to review.
 To ensure availability for your date, I encourage you to reach out 6-8 months in advance.

 Not quite ready to book?
 No worries!
 Before you leave, head over to The Repository and check out some of the tools and training resources available there.
 Access to The Repository is 100% free forever and many of the resources housed there will be used to supplement your workshop experience with your audience after I leave.